columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 provide an introduction to these different classes.
 In this section we will concentrate on the use of the order classes to define your analysis.

-The three classes main classes needed to define your analysis are {external+order:py:class}`order.analysis.Analysis`, {external+order:py:class}`order.config.Campaign` and {external+order:py:class}`order.config.Config`.
+The three main classes needed to define your analysis are {external+order:py:class}`order.analysis.Analysis`, {external+order:py:class}`order.config.Campaign` and {external+order:py:class}`order.config.Config`.
 Their purpose and definition can be found in [the Analysis, Campaign and Config section](https://python-order.readthedocs.io/en/latest/quickstart.html#analysis-campaign-and-config)